ETIM-PAUL/FluxGate/README.md

 Flexible Asset Management: Mix and match collateral types (BTC/MUSD), borrow against your assets, and manage positions—all from one interface

 No more juggling multiple wallets, bridges, and protocols.
-FluxGate transforms idle Bitcoin and/or Mezo USD into productive capital with the simplicity of a single flow.
+FluxGate transforms idle Mezo backed Bitcoin and/or Mezo USD into productive capital with the simplicity of a single flow.

 ## 🚀 Features

 ### 1. **Swap and Liquidity** (`/swap-and-deploy`)
 - Swap BTC to MUSD tokens
-- Provide liquidity to BTC/MUSD liquidity pools
+- Provide liquidity to BTC/MUSD liquidity pools using BTC and swapped BTC-MUSD or MUSD
 - View real-time swap rates and liquidity pool quotes
 - Transaction status tracking with visual overlays